-Since 2011 I have contributed to various aspects of teaching within the Heritage Section at the Institute of Archaeology, UCL.
+Since 2011 I have contributed to various aspects of teaching on heritage, memory and museums at the Institute of Archaeology, UCL.
 Main duties have included:

 Co-coordinator, Cultural Memory

-Over the past five years I have helped to organise this week long intensive Masters level course with Dr. Beverley Butler and Professor Mike Rowlands.
-The module investigates memory from a variety of different perspectives, including animism, the work of Freud and Jung, wellbeing, and contemporary media.
-As part of this course I have given lectures on photography and memory, the implications of hauntology for heritage practice, and the emergence of posthuman memories in the age of the Anthropocene.
+Over the past five years I have co-organised this week long intensive Masters level course.
+The module investigates memory from a range of theoretical and historical perspectives, including animism, the work of Freud and Jung, wellbeing, and contemporary arts practice.
+As part of this course I have lectured on photography and memory, hauntology, critical-creative heritage practice, and posthumanism and the Anthropocene.

 Co-organiser, Heritage Methods Workshop